WAIHEKE ISLAND

 Onetangi beach is one of Waiheke’s most popular swimming beaches … but today, in the middle of winter, we only saw a couple of people taking a stroll on the beach

-It was still early morning when we arrived in Onetangi and thus we decided to enjoy a sandwich and coffee … just to line our stomachs for the wine tasting later 😊.
+As it was still quite early in the morning when we arrived in Onetangi, we decided to enjoy a sandwich and coffee first … just to prepare our stomachs for the wine tasting later.

 Breakfast on the beachfront at Onetangi beach

-After breakfast, we went for a long walk along the beach … and eventually also took the stairs up to the hill, to see Onetangi beach from high up above.
+After breakfast we went for a long walk along the beach … and finally took the steps up to the hill, to see Onetangi Beach from high above.

 A walk along the beach

-A couple of steep stairs took us to the top of a hill …
+A couple of steep steps took us to the top of a hill

 Onetangi beach as seen from the hill

-Most of the vineyards are close to Onetangi and we could literally choose any of them to taste their wine.
+Most of the vineyards are near Onetangi and we could literally choose any of them to taste wine.
 Waiheke is known for its high-quality red wines based on Cabernet Sauvignon, Merlot, Malbec and Cabernet Franc grape varieties.

-As it is quite expensive to taste wine (at least for us with our South African Rand), we choose only one vineyard – Stonyridge.
+As tasting wine is quite expensive (at least for us with our South African currency), we only choose one vineyard – Stonyridge.

 Our choice of vineyard to taste wine – Stonyridge